 After an unseasonably warm start to November the rainy season is officially upon us.
-This after record-breaking October rains.
 What to do, what to do?
 You can either lament the weather and hunker down inside for the next six months… or you can plan your rainy day activities now.
 Here’s one for starters: MOHAI.
-No it’s not some exotic island in the Pacific.
-And it’s not the Smithsonian either.
-It’s Seattle’s own humble Museum of History and Industry at its new location on the shores of Lake Union.
+No it’s not some exotic island in the Pacific; it’s Seattle’s own Museum of History and Industry at its new location on the shores of Lake Union.

 The Grand Atrium

 One recent rainy day we made the trek into Seattle to visit the museum.
 First up was the Grand Atrium where we saw colorful icons from Seattle’s past.
 Soaring overhead – Boeing’s first commercial aircraft, the 1919 B-1 flying boat (the only one made) which provided international airmail service between Seattle and Victoria, B.C. for eight years.
 Also on display: the Rainier brewery sign, Slo-Mo-Shun IV the legendary hydroplane, and the original Lincoln Toe Truck with its big toe reaching 11 feet into the air.